Factoring College Plans Into Child Support

 When it comes to child support, with narrow exceptions, the law in Minnesota only requires support payments to be made until your child finishes high school and reaches the age of 18.
 As a divorcing parent, however, you may still be concerned about funding your child’s college education.

-There are ways to do this, but consider talking to an experienced divorce attorney like Todd Dwire of Dwire Law Offices, P.A., first.
+There are ways to do this, but consider talking to an experienced divorce attorney like Todd Dwire of Dwire Law Offices first.
 Even if you are working amicably toward a settlement, experienced legal advice is still necessary to make sure you do not agree to something that could ruin you financially.
-Come to our Lakeville, Minnesota, law firm to learn more.
+Our Dakota, Rice and Scott County-based legal team has decades of experience helping clients with a wide range of family law concerns.
+You can trust us to always put your best interests at the forefront of every legal strategy.

 Factoring A College Education Into Child Support Is Risky